 - a secure area for immunisation providers only

-The AIR secure site, which is within HPOS, allows immunisation providers to obtain a range of statistical and identified reports.
-Depending on the provider’s access level, they can view a child’s, adolescent’s or young adult’s vaccination details; record vaccination information; and access a range of other reports.
+The AIR site, which is accessed via HPOS, allows immunisation providers to obtain a range of statistical and identified reports.
+Depending on the provider’s access level, they can view an individual's vaccination details; record vaccination information; and access a range of other reports.

 For more details or for assistance on any reporting issues, call the AIR Internet Helpline on 1300 650 039.

 Immunisation History Statement

 Immunisation History Statements contain details of vaccines included in the National Immunisation Program and most privately purchased vaccines.
 These statements are automatically generated when a child completes the childhood vaccination schedule (usually at around 4 years of age).
 Statements are mailed to the address most recently recorded by Medicare for that person.